renpy/renpy/sphinx/source/screens.rst

-The screen language includes control statements for conditional execution, iteration, including other screens, executing actions when events occur, and executing arbitrary python code.
+The screen language includes control statements for conditional execution, iteration, including other screens, executing actions when events occur, and executing arbitrary Python.

 .. _sl-default: